Will yoga help me to relax?

 Can I come to classes on a casual basis?

 No. This is not possible as there would be no guarantee that there would be space in a class.
+Especially due to Covid restrictions class numbers are strictly limited.
 Also attending yoga on a casual basis tends to develop a casual approach to yoga.
 More benefit is gained by attending a yoga class on a regular basis.

 Do you teach on public holidays?

 Yes during term time.
-If you are unable to attend your scheduled class due to the public holiday it can be made up in a class at a similar level, any time during the same term.
+If you are unable to attend your scheduled class due to the public holiday it can be made up in a class at a similar level, any time during the same term if there is space.

 Do you offer concessions?